Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Journey Behind the Falls

-I prefer the wide, scenic views from above more than being right up next to it.
-The lines were slow-moving, which was tough with four kids, and overall, it just didn’t feel as impressive as I had expected.
+The lines were slow-moving, which was tough with four kids, and overall, it just did not feel as impressive as I expected.

 White Water Walk